neist/pleasant/readme.md

 * Native HTTP server

 ### ES Modules
 With the help of [esm](https://github.com/standard-things/esm), **pleasant** has full out-of-the-box support for ES modules.
-You don't need to use babel, other transpiling or the `--experimental-modules` flag.
+You don't need to use babel/transpiling or the `--experimental-modules` flag.

 So instead of:
 ```js